 We’ll also be continuing to press local authorities to improve facilities for walking, cycling and public transport.

-All are welcome to our meetings.
-We would love more people to help us develop our vision and strategy, help to implement some of our project ideas, or to bring new ideas to the group.
+All are welcome to join our email discussion forum.
+We would love more people to help us update our vision and strategy and bring new ideas to the group.
 If you would like further information, please email firstname.lastname@example.org or ring Sue Kay on 01392 204253.